YangGuo57/Backend-Management-System-Springboot/Annotations.md

 ### @RequestParam

-`@RequestParam` is used to extract query parameters from the query string of the HTTP request.
+`@RequestParam` is used to **extract query parameters from the query string of the HTTP request**.
 It binds the value(s) of a query parameter to a method parameter in your handler method.

 ```java
 @RestController